Darnathan/femNftPrewievCard/README.md

 # femNftPrewievCard
-A challenge to recreeate a NFT Prewiev Card
+A challenge to recreate a NFT Prewiev Card